Unleash your Inner Viking Warrior with a Professional Viking Portrait in Reykjavík

 All the fur at the studio is bought second-hand so no animals were harmed for the purpose of your Viking portrait.
 And both of the owners are vegetarians, so if you are a vegetarian or a vegan like I used to be for 26 years, then just dress up in the old fur and unleash your inner Viking warrior without any guilt.

 The Vikings would never have been able to survive in Iceland without the fur and meat of the animals as we can today.
 So let's go wild and unleash our inner Viking warrior! :)

-The Viking studio has lent their costumes to the Harpa concert and conference hall for the play on the Icelandic Sagas - the Greatest Hits in 75 minutes!
+The Viking studio has lent their costumes to the Harpa concert hall in Reykjavík, for the play on the Icelandic Sagas - the Greatest Hits in 75 minutes!
 When I went to that play I got to wear a cape, which I was told was used in one of the Game of Throne series here in Iceland, a really beautiful green cape, which you can see in my blog about the play.

 Our Icelandic Sagas tell us about powerful Viking Clans fighting each other for the protection of their honour and the revenge of spilled blood of their own clan.
 These Sagas are real stories of love and betrayal, revenge, and the lust for power.

 If you read our Icelandic Sagas you will learn about the strong and independent Viking women - the Icelandic women have remained strong and independent throughout the centuries until modern times.